 Common Name: Meadowrue

-Thalictrum polycarpum is a Perennial up to 1.80 metres tall.
+Thalictrum polycarpum is a perennial plant that can grow up to 1.80 metres tall.

 It has medicinal and miscellaneous uses.